rust-unofficial/patterns/functional/lenses.md

 }
 ```

-this allows for *composition* between two lenses. it looks very different in haskell, so here is the rust way:
+This allows for *composition* between two lenses.
+It looks very different in haskell, so here is the rust way:

 ```rust,ignore
 use chrono::prelude::*;